wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_gobject_count.md

 ---
-title: dash:gobject_count \[POST\]
+title: dash:gobject_count - Dash
-description: returns the count of governance objects and votes.
+description: Example code for the dash:gobject_count json-rpc method. Сomplete guide on how to use dash:gobject_count json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters